Agrivoltaics: Dynamic

 The earliest agrivoltaic system was built in Japan using panels mounted on thin pipes on stands without concrete footings.
 This system was dismountable and lightweight, and the panels can be moved or adjusted across the seasons.
 Wide spacing reduced wind resistance.

 Alternatively, a sun tracking system can automatically optimize the orientation of the panels to emphasize agricultural production or electricity production.
+For example single axis trackers can be spaced apart and oriented vertically to enable farm equipment to operate normally between them while capturing substantial energy (e.g. less than 0.5% of US farmland would be needed with such trackers to cover all data center energy needs).

 In 2004 Czaloun proposed a tracking system with a rope rack.
 Panels can be reoriented.
 The first prototype was built in 2007 in Austria.
-REM TEC deployed plants equipped with dual-axis tracking systems in Italy and China.
+REM Tec deployed plants equipped with dual-axis tracking systems in Italy and China.
 They have developed an equivalent system for greenhouses.

 Sun'R and Agrivolta are developing single-axis tracking systems incorporating plant growth models, weather forecasts, calculation and optimization software.
 The Agrivolta device is equipped with south-facing panels that can be removed by a sliding system.
 A Japanese company developed a separate tracking system.

 Insolight is developing translucent modules with an integrated tracking system that allows the modules to remain static.
 The module uses lenses to concentrate light onto the panels and a dynamic transmission system to adjust the amount of light passed.

 Artigianfer developed a photovoltaic greenhouse whose solar panels are installed on movable shutters.

 Spectrally selective modules

+Researchers have developed photovoltaic modules which constantly allow some light to pass through to plants.
+Ideally, these modules would let through the wavelengths needed by the interior plants, but use the other wavelengths to generate electricity.
+In future, these might be used in greenhouses.
+For example, semi-transparent PV have successfully been used to increase the yield of spicy peppers in greenhouses.

 In 2015 Wen Liu proposed curved glass panels covered with a dichroitic polymer film that selectively transmits blue and red wavelengths for crop photosynthesis.
 All other wavelengths are reflected and concentrated on solar cells for power generation using a dual tracking system.
 Shadow effects are eliminated since the crops receive the wavelengths necessary for photosynthesis.
 Several awards have been granted such as the R&D100 prize (2017).

-New photovoltaic technologies let through the wavelengths needed by the interior plants, but use the other wavelengths to generate electricity, might one day have some future use in greenhouses.

 Selecting the optimum color tint and transparency for crop yield and electricity generation requires experimentation.
 Semi-transparent panels use clear backsheets to enhance food production beneath.
 In this option, fixed panels enable the sun to spray sunlight over the plants below, thereby reducing over-exposure.